gratefulcheddar/pinkdocs/README.md

 ###### To create a new page:
 - Create a markdown file in the `src/` directory.
 - Add the file to the pages section of `mkdocs.yml`

+### Questions

+Please direct any and all questions to the issue tracker!
+Thank you!